Vulnerability Scanner Module Overview

 The main section for the Vulnerability Scanner provides you with access to the module’s main functions through the More Actions (...) button.

-Scan: clicking on this button will start a general sweep of the computer looking for security issues in the installed application and Windows operating system.
+Scan: clicking on this button will start a general sweep of the computer looking for security issues.

-Reports: Takes you to the Messaging Center > Vulnerabilities > Activity section, from which you can open the list of available updates and patches for the problems discovered during a previous scan activity.
+Reports: Takes you to the Messaging Center > Vulnerabilities > Activity section, from which you can open the report showing what issues the Vulnerability plugin scanned for and what the results were.

 Settings: opens a new section, where you can turn the Vulnerability Scanner on and off and set up a scanning schedule.